 The blood supply of the trachea is vital to successful resection and reconstruction.
 The upper trachea is principally supplied by branches of the inferior thyroid artery, whereas the lower trachea is supplied by branches of the bronchial artery as well as by branches of the subclavian, supreme intercostals, internal thoracic, and innominate arteries1 (Fig. 44-3).
 These vessels supply the trachea through lateral pedicles of tissue, and the longitudinal anastomoses between the vessels are very thin.
 Excessive disruption of these lateral vessels by circumferential dissection of the trachea may compromise blood supply and lead to complications, such as stenosis and anastomotic dehiscence.
 At the level of the second and third tracheal rings, the thyroid isthmus crosses the trachea anteriorly.
 The recurrent laryngeal nerves course in a groove between the trachea and esophagus (Fig. 44-4).
 The nerves enter the larynx between the cricoid and thyroid cartilages.

-The blood supply of the upper trachea is supplied by branches of the inferior thyroid artery, whereas the lower trachea is supplied ...
+The blood supply of the upper trachea is supplied by branches of the inferior thyroid artery, whereas the lower trachea is supplied by branches of ...